UOW logo

 • Clause 6(2)(g)(ii) states that “using work (e.g. assignment, essay, exam paper, research paper, creative project, data) generated by an artificial intelligence (AI) tool in an assessment unless expressly permitted to do so and with proper acknowledgement” is considered plagiarism.

 While this means that unless permitted to do so, students are not allowed to use generative AI in an assessment, at UOW we aim to equip students with the tools needed for an ethical and responsible use of AI tools.
 This aligns with our Strategic Goal 1 – Empowering Students for their Future.
 Therefore, academics are encouraged to discuss the use of these technologies with their students and allow their appropriate use in assessments.
-How this can be done will vary depending on a number of factors (such as the discipline, the assessment type, etc.).
-In all cases, it is important for academics to define what is appropriate use of generative AI and for students to properly acknowledge their use of AI in assessments.
+How this can be done will vary depending on several factors (such as the discipline, the assessment type, etc.).
+In all cases, it is important for academics to define what is an appropriate use of generative AI and for students to properly acknowledge their use of AI in assessments.

 AI tools are quickly developing, and a further review of the Academic Integrity Policy and Academic Misconduct Procedures is in progress – UOW staff will be invited to comment on any changes.

 No. Turnitin launched a new detection feature in April 2023 that could purportedly be used to assist in detecting the incorporation of AI-generated text in student submission.
 The lack of time for adequate testing and minimum notice given by Turnitin were some of the reasons why UOW, along with multiple other institutions, have chosen to opt out of the initial launch of this first version.
-The absence of such testing has meant that we are not able to assess the efficacy of this tool or the accuracy of the results produced.
-This creates a risk of erroneous results potentially leading to students being falsely accused of academic misconduct.
+The absence of such testing has meant that we can not assess the efficacy of this tool or the accuracy of the results produced.
+This creates a risk of erroneous results, potentially leading to students being falsely accused of academic misconduct.
 We understand that some academics may be able to access this feature in an individual web-based account; however, the University recommends that it is not used at this time for the reasons listed above and ethical and legal issues regarding sharing student work with third parties without consent.

 At UOW, our focus is not on surveillance.
 We understand that with the speed generative AI is evolving, detection tools are unlikely to be 100% effective.
 Academic Integrity is a core value at UOW and academics are expected to have open and honest conversations with students about the importance of acting with honesty, fairness, trust and responsibility.
 These values are expected of the UOW academic community and are also reflected in the ethical code of conduct of most, if not all, professions and organisations students will engage in after graduating.
 In order to better prepare students for their future, at UOW the focus is on the opportunities generative AI presents and how we can be more creative and more authentic in designing assessment tasks.
 Professor Theo Farrell, Deputy Vice-Chancellor (Academic & Student Life) explains: “AI will increasingly become endemic in our work and everyday lives.
 We shouldn’t be scared of it.
 Instead, we must try to understand and embrace it while constantly re-evaluating the moral and pragmatic implications of this revolutionary technology. “